maheshp-ai/api-walkthrough-demo/README.md

 This will generate an key for eg - aE5nm923r2FNRjCanEitQtMV4lyHhNr/Dewe2vr=

-Now the generated key and iv can be used to encrypt the payload data.
+Now the generated key can be used to encrypt the payload data.

 # Step 2